-Cornerstone Housing North, Inc. is a Section 8 Project Based Assistance program funded by the Department of Housing and Urban Development (HUD) and the HOME program sponsored by New Hampshire Housing and Finance Authority.
+Cornerstone Housing North, Inc. is a Section 8 Project-Based Assistance program funded by the Department of Housing and Urban Development (HUD) and the HOME program sponsored by New Hampshire Housing and Finance Authority.

 Those interested in living at Cornerstone Housing North, Inc. must apply to see if they are within the eligibility requirements.
 Eligible applicants are then placed on a waitlist.
-The applicant must be 62 years of age or older.
+The applicant must be 62 years old or older.
 Please contact the Cornerstone Certified Occupancy Specialist to determine eligibility to see if you qualify for an apartment.

 Cornerstone Housing North, Inc. is organized for charitable purposes; to provide elderly persons and handicapped persons with housing facilities and services specifically designed to meet their physical, social, and psychological needs and to promote their health, security, happiness, and usefulness in longer living.

 - Utilities Included & Air Conditioned Apartments

 - Laundry and trash rooms on each floor

 - Transportation available by Tri-County Transit, a TCCAP program

 - Tenants are permitted to keep common household pets in their units and are subject to pet rules.